 - I assume I will not do anything with the houses I pay off free and clear, but if needed to I could easily get a line of credit or refinance one of these houses to bring in enough money to buy a few new properties.

-What will I do in 2023 when I have 100 rental properties?
+What will I do in 2023 if I reach my goal?